 Strategies for Finding New Podcast Ideas

 Even experienced podcasters might find it challenging to continuously generate fresh ideas.
-Here are five proven methods for constantly generating new ideas:
+Here are six proven methods for constantly generating new ideas:

 1. Regularly Check News Websites